erxuanli/discord-bot/README.md

 <!-- GETTING STARTED -->
 # Getting Started

-To get a copy up and running follow these simple example steps.
+To get a copy up and running follow these simple steps.

 ## Prerequisites